jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 When extending TensorFlow to support a new device, one needs to modify TensorFlow code and maintain a special TensorFlow build for the new device.
 Modular TensorFlow RFC design a plugin architecture for serveral TensorFlow components(`Networking`, `Filesystems`, `Kernel`, `Graph` and `Accelerator backends` modules).
 This RFC further standardizes the `Accelerator backends` module's C++ modularity, and shows how TensorFlow transparently run models on a new device.

 The pluggable device discovery and initialization is transparent to end users.
-As long as the device plugin libraries follow the interface described in this RFC, it can be plugged to TensorFlow proper and enable TensorFlow to run existing TensorFlow programs on a new device.
+As long as the device plugin libraries follow the design described in this RFC, it can be plugged to TensorFlow proper and enable TensorFlow to run existing TensorFlow programs on a new device.

 ## **User Benefit**